rolansen/rolansen.github.io/radiometric_correction/local_histogram_correction.md

 Several other methods for radiometric correction, namely "absolute" methods, require the use of field data, but this is not always practical depending on the user's available resources, especially if the aerial images were collected a few decades ago.

 Histogram matching does have some obvious drawbacks.
 It works well if the relationship between aerial DN's and satellite reflectances is constant throughout the area of interest.
 Despite common measures such as BRDF correction, there are several reasons why this may not be true.
 One is that aerial images are often delivered as mosaics, and seamline data which allows us to separate the original images making up the mosaic may not always be available.
-Often these images will have been collected at different times of day, not to mention different dates (more on that below).
+Often these images will have been collected at different times of day, not to mention different day of the year (more on that below).
 Color balancing of the original images while mosaicing exacerbates things.

 Can we come up with a way to do histogram matching that accounts for these inconsistences?
 I think so.
 A starting point would be to just define a grid over the area of interest, then within each grid cell match our aerial image to a multispectral satellite image captured around the same time.
 I'll call this approach "localized traditional histogram matching" from here onwards.